 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

 The Chodhari are inclined to deny their ancient customs by trying to mold their lifestyles after the Hindus.
 They may intermarry with those of higher classes and participate in festivals alongside the Hindus who live nearby.
-They revere a Hindu goddess named Devi, who supposedly brought moral, social, and health reforms, including conversion to vegetarianism, to the people.
+They revere a Hindu goddess named Devi, who supposedly brought moral, social and health reforms, including vegetarianism to the people.
 Such reforms caused division within a group called the Sargelas, who taught that all products of nature are created by God and should be accepted as food.
-The Sargelas had much influence on the Chodhari, and today most of them freely eat meat.
+The Sargelas had much influence on the Chodhari, and today most of them eat meat.
+The Chodhari are not aggressive and use weapons only for hunting or defending themselves against robbers or wild animals.
+They are generally known to be honest, uninhibited, simple, likable people.
+Most of the Chodhari work as small-time farmers.
+Cotton, vegetables and rice are their principal crops.
+These are taken to the weekly markets, where they are traded for clothing, tools, and jewelry.
+They obtain supplementary foods by hunting, fishing and collecting produce from the woods.
+The women and children are also employed, working for the wealthier landowners.
+Chodhari craftsmen such as carpenters and weavers are better off economically than those who farm.
+Customarily, the Chodhari only marry people within their own group (even different castes); and they are permitted to marry outside their direct clans.
+Most marriages are monogamous, and the line of descent is through the father.
+Premarital sexual relations are not allowed among the Chodhari.
+If a young couple wishes to marry but cannot afford the bride price, it is common for the girl to be willingly abducted by the young man.
+They return home after several months and have their union sanctioned.

-What are Their Beliefs?
+What Are Their Beliefs?